Links on SoundGuys may earn us a commission. Learn more.

-A basic number range doesn’t tell you everything you need to know, though.
-And that’s where our frequency response charts come into play, specifically our various house curves (consumer and studio).
-Most of our charts depict a cyan line (the product in question) and a pink line (our applicable house curve).
+A basic numeric range doesn’t tell you everything you need to know, though.
+And that’s where our frequency response charts come into play, specifically our headphone target curves.
+Most of our charts depict a cyan line (the product in question) and a pink line (our applicable target curve).
 Our house curves aren’t meant to be objectively perfect, and instead are meant to depict what’s ideal for certain use cases.
 Your general consumer who’s shopping for standard JBL headphones likely wants a different sound than a self-proclaimed audiophile.

 Gaming headsets typically boost bass notes in order to make explosions sound even louder and more immersive.
 This isn’t always necessary and you may actually prefer a gaming headset with an under-emphasized bass response because game audio engineers will usually make sure that an action sound (e.g., gun fire or explosions) is the loudest element of a mix.
 All that’s to say: even if a gaming headset’s frequency response depicts a quiet bass output, you shouldn’t have an issue hearing those explosive sounds.

 A gaming headset microphone should make you sound loud and clear to those you’re speaking with.
 Just because something is Discord-certified doesn’t automatically make it a good microphone.